 You see all incidents and investigations using the Incident and Investigation Workbenches.

 Originally designed to support the European Driver Licensing directive, this module is now extended to support the issuing of all sorts of custom documentation.
 Specifically it’s being used to issue the following:

 - Complementary certificates for European Driver Licenses

 - Driving cab passes

 - Route and traction knowledge cards

 You can use the Licensing module to issue your own bespoke ID cards and documentation with your own branding according to your own company standards.

-This module is for tracking the driving hours and it is specifically for trainee drivers, during the practical handling phase of their training programme.
+This module is specifically designed for tracking the driving hours of trainee drivers during the practical handling phase of their training programme.
 It provides the following features: